Chickpea soup with rice

 • Sea salt and fresh ground pepper to taste

 1. Coat a soup pot with cooking spray and heat on medium.
-Add carrots, celery, and onion and cook, stirring regularly, 5 minutes, or until onions are turning soft and translucent.
+Add carrots, celery, turnip, and onion and cook, stirring regularly, 5 minutes, or until onions are turning soft and translucent.

 2. Add garlic, pepper, and spices and cook one minute more.